csalmeida/ruby-fundamentals/README.md

 5.downto(1) { |i| puts "Countdown: #{i}" }
 ```

-Block variables can be named to be more descriptive is required.
+Block variables can be named to be more descriptive if required.
 There can also be cases depending on the method used where more than one block variable may be defined.

 For instance, when working with a `hash` the key and the value of an item can be accessed with a block variable: